Stregsystem TUI Written in gnuCOBOL

 If your code isn't correctly positioned within these columns, it won't compile.

-Here is another representation of the columns:
+Here is another representation of the columns screaming at you:

 ######*AAAABBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBIIIIIIII